top of page

 and letting it go.

 The word process is tacky, pretentious, and overused in the world of art.
 However, we've never had a better word and every artist has a process.
-My individual process took two years and a global pandemic to discover, and what came out is a fairly simple formula for my work comprising of three elements.
+My current individual process is a fairly simple formula comprised of three elements.

-1. Technical application: This is based in the learning that occurs in training programs across the country, and in my case the learning that occurred at Syracuse University.
-It's made up of a mixture of knowledge that's focused on how to create an experience on stage or on film, while maintaining the ability to continually recreate the same experience.
+1. Technical application: This is based on the learning that occurs in training programs across the country and in my case the learning that occurred at Syracuse University and other classroom settings.
+A mixture of tools and insights carving a path to create an experience on stage or film, while maintaining the ability to continually recreate the same experience.
 Whether that be eight times a week, or for the fifteenth take, the ability to sustain is based in the technical.

 2. Experiential influence: This is the element that makes each actor different from the other, no matter the technique.
 My life experiences and perspectives influence what I present for each project I work on.
 It's what makes my take unique from another's, and vise versa.